Why the storm that hit Ottawa over the weekend was worse than the 1998 ice storm or the 2018 tornadoes | CBC News

-'As bad as it gets': Why what hit Ottawa was worse than the ice storm or the tornadoes
+'As bad as it gets': Why what hit Ottawa was worse than the ice storm or 2018 tornadoes

 Every 'inch of our service territory' has been impacted, says Hydro Ottawa CEO

-Four massive steel transmission towers that sit crumpled near Ottawa hint at the scope of the challenge facing crews in the wake of Saturday's massive storm, as they work to restore power to tens of thousands of residents.
+Four massive steel transmission towers that sit crumpled around Ottawa hint at the scope of the challenge facing crews in the wake of Saturday's massive storm as they work to restore power to tens of thousands of people.

 Those Hydro One towers, or what's left of them, also stand as proof just how ferocious the winds that battered the region were — and how vulnerable the city's power grid can be.

-They're evidence of a weather event that Bryce Conrad, CEO of Hydro Ottawa, said was worse than the ice storm of 1998 and the tornadoes that tore through the area in 2018.
+They're evidence of a weather event that Hydro Ottawa CEO Bryce Conrad said was worse than the ice storm of 1998 and the tornadoes that tore through the area in 2018.

 "Those [towers] are meant to withstand ice loading and massive winds, and they collapsed like children's toys," he said.